BLKKKBVSIK/Fluttttter-Art/README.md

 Very Simple!!!

-- You have to upload image/video/GIF of your work in Art folder and edit the README file with the photo, link of DartPad or CodePen and your
+- You have to upload image/video/GIF of your work in our folder and edit the README file with the photo, link of DartPad or CodePen and your
   GitHub profile link and date also.